HelamanWarrior/Homework/content/financial-lit/journals-1.md

 **Journal 9:**
 My dream vacation would be going with my family to Oregon.
 I really like the trees there and I believe it would be fun to hang out in an AirBNB cabin and get some footage with the camera.
 Whenever we go on vacation I create a video of the vacation afterwards.
 I think it’s really fun to get the footage, and just enjoy living in the moment.

+**Journal 10:**
+My hard work paid off when I took the risk to learn and teach a new game engine.
+Previously I was using Game Maker Studio which was being deprecated, and I had to find a new option.
+I planned on teaching game development in a club in junior high, so I needed to find a game engine that would be viable for teaching.
+Game Maker Studio 2 was coming out and it would’ve been the easier option.
+The only problem was that I would have to pay for the engine’s licenses which wouldn’t be viable for class.
+This led to me taking a risk and learning a new engine called Godot.
+After spending a large portion of my summer learning this new engine I began to work on my first course.
+I then published the course on YouTube in time for teaching the club.
+The club was a massive success.
+I had well over 20 people showing up each week.
+I taught them the basics of the engine using this course.
+This served as a springboard that allowed me to grow my YouTube channel teaching tens of thousands of people online.
+I am now working on a Udemy course and I’m excited to see what the future holds.